 Your critical contribution enables us to maintain our independence from shareholders or wealthy owners, allowing us to keep up reporting without bias.
 It means we can continue to make Jewish Business News available to everyone.

 You can support us for as little as $1 via PayPal at email@example.com.

 Caring for your elderly parents starts with checking on their health and wellbeing.
 Your parents may fall prey to illnesses such as chronic pain, diabetes, arthritis, dementia, Alzheimer’s, etc. All these conditions require check ups and monitoring.

 Take your parents to regular health check-ups and monitor their condition.
 Keep an eye on their medication and whether they are taking them on time or not.
 Assess their health from time to time to ensure they are keeping well.

 Maintain their comfort

 For your elderly parents, comfort is essential.
 From cooking their favorite meals to making their bed to keeping them entertained with their favorite shows and movies, make sure that they feel comfortable in their daily life.

-For instance, you can buy recliners for the elderly to sit comfortably while they enjoy the activities like watching TV or reading a book or simply idling in their room.
-Provide them easy meals to eat because seniors are often at a higher risk of malnutrition.
-Ensure that they eat enough everyday and also keep a check on their water intake.
+For instance, you can buy recliners for the elderly to sit comfortably while they enjoy watching TV, reading a book, or simply idling in their room.
+Seniors are often more likely to be malnourished, so give them meals that are easy to make.
+Ensure that they eat enough every day and also keep a check on their water intake.